 Presently, there is considerable uncertainty regarding possible future changes in health care regulation, including the regulation of reimbursement for dialysis services.
 As a consequence of the pressure to decrease health care costs, government reimbursement rate increases in the U.S. have historically been limited and are expected to continue in this fashion.
 However, any significant decreases in Medicare or commercial reimbursement rates, including under Medicare Advantage, also known as Medicare Part C, plans offered by private health insurers approved by CMS to provide their members with Medicare Part A, Part B and usually Part D benefits ("Medicare Advantage" plans), or patient access to commercial insurance plans, including Medicare Advantage, could have material adverse effects on our health care services business and, because the demand for dialysis products is affected by Medicare reimbursement, on our products business.
 To the extent that increases in operating costs that are affected by inflation, such as labor and supply costs, are not fully reflected in a compensating increase in reimbursement rates, our business and results of operations would be adversely affected.
-For additional information regarding these matters, see chapter "Risks and opportunities report" section "Health care reforms" in the group management report which is included in the Annual Report 2021.
+For additional information regarding these matters, see "Information on the Company-Regulatory and Legal Matters-Health Care Reform" in our 2021 Form 20-F